guillheu/DeSign/README.md

 `blockchain.privKey` | Private key of the ethereum account to sign transactions with | [Helpful link](https://vomtom.at/ethereum-private-and-public-keys/)
 `blockchain.contractAddr` | The address of the DeSign smart contract to use | [Helpful link](https://ethereum.org/en/developers/docs/accounts/#types-of-account)
 `blockchain.nodeURL` | URL of the node to send transactions to | [Helpful link](https://ethereum.org/en/developers/docs/nodes-and-clients/)
-`blockchain.nodeURLForExternalChecks` | URL of the node that a [light web client](https://github.com/guillheu/DeSign#light-web-client) would use to connect to the blockchain | This can be useful to have be different than `blockchain.nodeURL`, for instance if the client is running it's own local node for which the link differs whether the call is made from the local network or from the internet.
-It's also possible that the client does not wish to have their local node used by external calls at all
+`blockchain.nodeURLForExternalChecks` | URL of the node that a [light web client](https://github.com/guillheu/DeSign#light-web-client) would use to connect to the blockchain | This can be useful to have be different than `blockchain.nodeURL`, for instance if the client is running its own local node for which the link differs whether the call is made from the local network or from the internet.
+It is also possible that the client does not wish to have their local node used by external calls at all
 `blockchain.gasPrice` | Gas price in Wei to use for transactions | Currently gas price is static.
 See [Future features](https://github.com/guillheu/DeSign#future-features)
 `blockchain.gasLimit` | Maximum gas to use in a block | [Helpful link](https://ethereum.stackexchange.com/questions/50283/why-is-there-block-gas-limit#:~:text=gas%20limit%20of%20a%20block%20defines%20maximum%20gas,who%20could%20make%20an%20effective%20infinite%20transaction%20loop.)
 `storage.SQLconnexionLink` | URL to connect to the SQL database | Username and password currently included in the link.
 See [Future features](https://github.com/guillheu/DeSign#future-features)